-The following site has a selection of properties for sale or rent:
+The following sites has a selection of properties for sale or rent:

 Swiss public schools generally have a good reputation, the international and private schools are excellent.
-Public schools are free, and children can be taught in French, German, Italian or Romansch depending on where they live.
+Public schools are free, and children can be taught in French, German, Italian or Romansch.

-Expats, particularly those who only intend to stay in Switzerland for the short-term, usually choose an international school, which will offer either a British curriculum or the International Baccalaureate (IB).
+Expats, particularly those who only intend to stay in Switzerland for the short-term, usually choose an international school.
+These offer either a British curriculum or the International Baccalaureate (IB).

 The following sites offer some information regarding education in Switzerland for UK expats:

 Non-EU citizens can move to Switzerland by starting a business or by applying for a work visa.

 The types of residence permits issued by the Swiss authorities depend on immigration reasons which is why a foreign nationals must pay attention to this aspect.